← Back to 史記

 45

 From the time the Wei clan rose to prominence, the Grand General Qing was the first to be enfeoffed.
-In the years that followed, five members of the family's various branches were made marquises.
+In the years that followed, five members of the family's collateral branches were made marquises.
 Within the space of twenty-four years, all five marquisates were stripped away, and not a single member of the Wei clan retained a title of nobility.

 46